10 Best iOS Password Managers for iPhone & iPad in 2024

 Short on time?
 Here’s the best password manager for iOS in 2024:

-• 🥇 1Password — Intuitive iOS app, advanced security, and tons of features, including password security auditing, dark web scanning, hidden vaults, and more.
+• 🥇 1Password — Intuitive iOS app with advanced security and tons of features, including password security auditing, dark web scanning, hidden vaults, and more.
 It’s compatible with Apple Watch and Voice Control, has some of the cheapest plans around, and offers great value for both individual and family users.

-I tested every single password manager in the App Store to find the best ones for iOS.
-I looked for apps with great security, intuitive interfaces, and more functionality than iCloud Keychain (Apple’s built-in password manager).
-During my tests, I learned that most products offered very little or no improvement over iCloud Keychain.
-Some couldn’t sync my password vault across all of my devices, some often failed to auto-fill my login credentials, and others were too difficult to use or too expensive.
+I tested every password manager on the Apple App Store to find the best ones for iOS.
+I looked for apps with great security, intuitive interfaces, and more functionality than iCloud Keychain and Passwords (Apple’s built-in password managers).
+During my tests, I learned that most products offered very little or no improvement over iCloud Keychain and Passwords.
+Some couldn’t sync my password vault across all my devices, some failed to auto-fill my login credentials, and others were too difficult or expensive.

-However, I found a few password managers that are better than Keychain in every way.
-The iOS password managers on this list provide end-to-end encryption, two-factor authentication (2FA), password security auditing, and a range of extra security features.
-Most of the password managers on this list also have Apple Watch compatibility.
-Plus, they sync passwords across devices, browsers, and operating systems, and they let users securely share both passwords and other sensitive data, like notes or bookmarks.
+However, I found a few password managers that are better than Keychain or Passwords.
+The iOS password managers on this list provide tight security and a range of valuable extras.
+Plus, they’re easy to use: they seamlessly sync passwords across devices, browsers, and operating systems, and they let users securely share both passwords and other sensitive data, like notes or bookmarks.

 So, which password manager is right for you?
-Whether you’re looking for excellent family sharing, a good budget option, or an advanced product with dark web monitoring and a VPN, you’ll find something on this list to fit your needs.
-My top pick is 1Password thanks to its excellent security features and intuitive iOS app.
+My top pick is 1Password, thanks to its excellent security features and intuitive iOS app.
+But all the other apps on this list are worth checking out.
+Whether you’re looking for excellent family sharing, a reasonable budget plan, or an advanced product with dark web monitoring and a VPN, you’ll find something to fit your needs.

 🥇1.
 1Password — Best Overall Password Manager for iOS